git-tfs/git-tfs/README.md

 ## Get git-tfs

-Three differents ways to get git-tfs:
+Three different ways to get git-tfs:

 * Download a binary.
 Find it on the [release page](https://github.com/git-tfs/git-tfs/releases),
 * Using Chocolatey.
 If [Chocolatey](http://chocolatey.org/) is already installed on your computer, run `cinst gittfs` to install the [Chocolatey package](http://chocolatey.org/packages/gittfs)